 Now his dream is coming true.

 The first monument was erected at Pompey, NY in February 2006.
-Since then, seven additional monuments have been erected in New York, Ohio, Massachusetts and Maine.
+Since then, a total of 11 monuments have been erected in New York, Ohio, Massachusetts and Maine.

 And this is only the beginning!